Roboramv2/Robotic-arm/theory.md

   * looped string:
     CON: complex to setup,, takes some tries to get the servos sit right with the finger angles.
 Internal tubes needed.
     PRO: increased force. there is no opposing spring. (as a side note: this would mean we can make a weird but super cool improved version of our hand, we can make the fingers go back too, as in there is no distinction between palm and back of the hand)

+### Conclusion for humanoid arm:
+Need precise cut casings for components.
+IE 3d Printed stuff necessary.
+This idea is put aside for now.

+## Ideas about 3 finger arm:
+Using foamboard casings for everything.
+String use is minimised, heavy cutdown on number of servos.
+Routing for strings broken at joints to facilitate bending.
+Similar to humanoid arm, two nema17 motors are used as base joints, one for 360 degree rotation and another for up down motion.